nightscout/nightscout.github.io/docs/troubleshoot/heroku.md

 <img src="../img/TShoot57.png" style="zoom:80%;" >

-If you didn't upgrade Heroku to a hobby plan, you need to [create a new Nightscout site](../../nightscout/new_user) and [recover your MongoDB Atlas connection string](../atlas/#recover-your-connection-string).
+If you didn't upgrade Heroku to an Eco or Basic plan, you need to [create a new Nightscout site](../../nightscout/new_user) and [recover your MongoDB Atlas connection string](../atlas/#recover-your-connection-string).

-If you just upgraded to an Eco or Hobby plan, make sure you enabled the web app (that turned off when the Free plan was removed).
+If you just upgraded to an Eco or Basic plan, make sure you enabled the web app (that turned off when the Free plan was removed).

 <img src="../img/TShoot58.png" style="zoom:80%;" >